 He insists the pros outweigh the cons of training across in two sports and believes Wheelchair rugby can complement his swimming training.

 Cameron works with up-and-coming swimmers, like Ian Winson, to help them with their transition onto higher honours.
 Cameron is also a co-founding member of the Wheel Blacks’ unofficial ‘Tea Club’ – a light-hearted club for team members who appreciate a good cup of tea.

-Cameron is also now the National Para Swimming Development Coordinator for Swimming New Zealand.
+Cameron is also now the Disability and Para Swimming Participation Manager for Swimming New Zealand.
 He supports 172 clubs to foster, develop and grow Para swimming to ensure a continuous stream of Para swimmers achieving on the world stage.

 Cameron Leslie officially received his ‘numbered’ Paralympic pin as part of The Celebration Project in Whangarei in May 2019.

 |2016||Rio 2016 Paralympic Games||Gold and World Record – Men’s 150m IM SM4